peilinye/tp/docs/UserGuide.md

 #### Listing all records : `list records`

-Shows a list of past residencies in Trace2Gather.
-If you were searching for a record earlier using the `record` command, using `list records` will yield you the full list of records, and will be displayed in the `History` panel.
-This is illustrated in the screenshot below, after the execution of the `list records` command.<br/>
+Shows the list of past residencies in Trace2Gather.
+If you were searching for a record earlier using the `record` command, using `list records` would yield you the full list of records, and it would be displayed in the `History` panel.
+This is illustrated in the screenshot below after the execution of the `list records` command.<br/>

 ![ListRecordsCommand](images/ListRecords.png)